Ktonel475/AI_Translator/readme.md

 ---

 ## 🚀 Quick Start
 ### 🔧 Installation

-1. Clone/download the project.
+1. Make sure Python 3.12.1 or higher is installed.
+You can download it from python.org.

-2. Run the `setup.bat` (Windows) to set up dependencies and environment.
+2. Install Ollama and download your preferred local model (e.g., mistral, llama3, etc.).

-3. Ensure [Ollama](https://ollama.com/) or your LLM of choice is installed and configured.
+3. Clone/download the project.

-4. (Optional) Edit `config.json` to set default model and preferences.
+4. Run the setup.bat (Windows) to install dependencies.

----
+(Optional) Edit config.json to set your default model and preferences.

 ## 🖥️ Streamlit Web UI